sanzoghenzo/my-pcs/README.md

 task viewscreen-vm
 ```

-At the first launch, login eith the user root and password "test", then run `reboot`.
+At the first launch, login with the user root and password "test", then run `reboot`.
 This will load the kodi user services and boot kodi at start.

 ## Secrets management